Swap Screen uses hotkeys to simplify the process of handling windows in a multiple monitor setup.

 This effectively controls the extra distance that the mouse must move before it is allowed to move to the next screen.

-If this is checked, then regardless of mode, you can freely move the cursor between screens while the left control key is pressed.
+If this is checked, then regardless of mode, you can freely move the cursor between screens while the selected key is pressed.
+Any one of the Control or Shift keys (left or right) may be chosen.

 If this is checked, then regardless of mode, you can freely move the cursor over a screen boundary if the cursor is being moved onto the primary screen.